Graded geometry and generalized reduction: -manifolds of degree 2

 \subsection{Vector-bundle description}

-As we explain in this section, degree 2 $\N$-manifolds can be completely described in terms of classical vector bundles.
-(A generalization of this description for $\N$-manifolds of higher degrees can be found in \cite{HenMiqRaj}.)
+As we explain in this section, $\N$-manifolds of degree 2 can be completely described in terms of classical vector bundles.
+We will formulate this fact in Theorem~\ref{thm:equivcat} as an equivalence between a suitable category defined by vector-bundle data and the category of $\N$-manifolds of degree 2.
+(A generalization of this result for $\N$-manifolds of higher degrees can be found in \cite{HenMiqRaj}.)